voiceittech/VoiceIt2-IosSDK/README.md

 #### *Swift*

-First import *VoiceItApi2IosSDK* into your Swift file then initialize a reference to the SDK inside a ViewController passing in a reference to the ViewController as the first argument
+First import *VoiceItApi2IosSDK* into your Swift file then initialize a reference to the SDK inside a ViewController passing in a reference to the ViewController as the first argument, then the API Credentials and finally a styles dictionary ( *kThemeColor* can be any hexadecimal color code and *kIconStyle* can be "default" or "monochrome").

 ```swift
 import VoiceItApi2IosSDK